Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

-At difference with the parameters $(\mathbf{a}, \mathbf{d})$ which are associated with the approximation of the constrained fluxes distribution, the set of Lagrange multipliers $(\mathbf{c}, \boldsymbol{\gamma})$ must be set to ensure that the means and the variances (or an average variance) of the auxiliary fluxes distribution of the auxiliary fluxes $\mathbf{v}^{e}$, match the empirical observations.
-Hence, considering the sub-division into free and dependent fluxes, we are interested in $q\left(\mathbf{v}^{e,d},\mathbf{v}^{e,f} | \mathbf{c}^{e,d}, \mathbf{c}^{e,f}, \mathbf{y} \right)$ which can be computed marginalizing the joint distribution in Eq. \ref{eq:Gauss-free-exp} with respect to the free constrained fluxes, i.e.
+At difference with the parameters $(\mathbf{a}, \mathbf{d})$ which are associated with the approximation of the constrained fluxes distribution, the Lagrange multipliers $(\mathbf{c}, \boldsymbol{\gamma})$ must be set to ensure that the means and the variances (or an average variance for the unique $\gamma$ case) of the distribution of the auxiliary fluxes $\mathbf{v}^{e}$, match the empirical observations.
+Hence, considering the sub-division into free and dependent fluxes, we are interested in $q\left(\mathbf{v}^{e,d},\mathbf{v}^{e,f} ; \mathbf{c}^{e,d}, \mathbf{c}^{e,f}, \mathbf{y} \right)$ which can be computed marginalizing the joint distribution in Eq. (\ref{eq:Gauss-free-exp}) with respect to the free fluxes belonging to the polytope, i.e.